bsiranosian/tango_final/README.md

 _fastaDownloader.py_ is an accessory script used to download all the genomes from phagesdb.org.
 We've included the database of mycobacteriophage fasta files as of 2014-06-20 in this repo, but you can download them again or keep the folder up to date with this script.

+Other scripts contain the tools necessary to do the actual computation in genomes.
+Until we make this into an installable python module, you have to run the scripts from the _kmer\_analysis_ directory.

 ###configuration files
 The first argument to each script is a comma separated configuration file that contains at least the name and fasta file location for each phage that is going to be  compared.
 Each phage should be defined on a separate line.
 The format is as follows:

     name,fasta location,(optional) subset start, (optional) subset end For an example configuration file that has the names of the 60 phage used in Graham Hatfull's 2010 comparative phage genomics paper, look at _kmer\_analysis\\examples\\fasta\_map\_Hatfull60.txt_.
-Note that locations defined in this file are specific to my computer and will have to be changed.
 Fields 3 and 4 can be used to specify a subset of the seqence to be compared with start and end coordinates (zero indexed).

 ###compareTUD.py
 Your command prompt must be in the _kmer\_analysis_ folder to use this script, as I haven't made it into an installable package yet.